yu26s9-decypted/capstone-revised/README.md

 Pockit

-What Is Pockit?
+What is this?

-Pockit is a digital version of the classic "envelope budgeting" method — the same trick people have used for decades to manage money by splitting cash into labeled envelopes for things like groceries, rent, and entertainment.

-Instead of physical cash and paper envelopes, Pockit lets you create digital envelopes for each part of your budget, set a target amount for each one, add money into them, and track every transaction that happens along the way.

-Why Envelope Budgeting?

-The idea is simple: instead of one big pool of money that's easy to lose track of, you divide your money into categories ahead of time.
-If your "Groceries" envelope has a goal of $200 and $150 has already been put into it, you instantly know how much more you can add or spend — no guessing, no accidental overspending.

-Pockit brings this method into an app so it's easier to track, update, and see clearly at any time.
+You've probably heard of the envelope budgeting method — splitting your money into labeled envelopes for rent, groceries, savings, and so on, so you always know exactly how much you have for each.
+It's a simple, effective way to stay in control of your spending.

+Pockit takes that same idea and brings it into an app.
+You create an envelope for whatever you're budgeting for, decide how much you're aiming to set aside, and Pockit keeps track of everything from there.

+Why We Built It This Way

+Budgets tend to fail for a simple reason: it's hard to get a real sense of how much money you have left when it's all sitting in one account as a single number.
+The balance looks fine — until an expense comes up and you're suddenly short.

+Envelope budgeting solves this by encouraging you to think in categories rather than one lump sum.
+Pockit makes that approach easy to manage without needing physical cash or envelopes.

 How It Works

-Pockit is built around two simple ideas:
+Pockit is built around two core ideas:

-Envelopes — each envelope represents a budget category, like Rent, Groceries, or Savings.
-Every envelope has:

-A name and an icon, so it's easy to recognize at a glance A target amount — the goal you're trying to save or set aside An allocated amount — how much money has actually been put into it so far

-Transactions — every time money is spent or received, it's logged as a transaction.
-Each transaction records:

-The date and time it happened
-A short description of what it was for
-The vendor or place it happened at
-The amount of money involved
-What type of transaction it was (for example, an expense or income)

-Together, these let you:
+Envelopes represent your budget categories — rent, groceries, a savings goal, or anything else.
+Each envelope has a name, an icon for quick recognition, a target amount you're working toward, and a running total of how much has been allocated so far.

+Transactions record every movement of money — whether you're adding funds to an envelope or spending from it.
+Each transaction captures the date and time, a short description, the vendor involved, the amount, and whether it was money coming in or going out.

+Together, these give you a clear and accurate picture of your finances: what you've set aside, what you've spent, and what's left.

+What You Can Do

 Create a new envelope for any budget category
-Set a savings or spending goal for that envelope
+Set a savings or spending goal for it
-Add money into an envelope over time
+Add money to an envelope over time
-Record every transaction, so there's a full history of where money went See at a glance how close each envelope is to its goal

-Why This Matters
+Log every transaction, so nothing gets lost
+Check in anytime to see exactly where each envelope stands

+The Bigger Picture

-Most people don't overspend because they're careless — they overspend because it's hard to see, in the moment, exactly how much money is really left for something.
-Pockit solves that by making a budget visual, organized, and always up to date, the same way physical envelopes used to — just without the cash.
+Most overspending doesn't come from carelessness — it comes from not being able to see, in the moment, how much is really left.
+Pockit removes that guesswork and gives people a clear, always-up-to-date view of their money.

-Project Status
+About This Project

-Pockit was built as part of our Capstone 1 coursework, applying real-world software development practices to build a functional, organized personal budgeting tool.
+Pockit was developed as our Capstone 1 project.
+Our goal was to build something practical — a tool people could genuinely use to manage their finances more effectively, not just a technical exercise.